judahpaul16/energy-needs/README.md

 ## 💡 Key Findings

 - [Preliminary findings can be listed here]
-- ...
+- [Charts n Stuff]
 - ...

 ## 🤝 Contributing

 Interested in contributing to "Energy Needs"?
-Please read our CONTRIBUTING.md for guidelines on how to pitch in!
+Please read our [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to pitch in!

 ## 📜 License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
-For details, see the LICENSE file.
+This project is licensed under the MIT License.
+For details, see the [LICENSE](LICENSE) file.

 ---